 Take the pumpkin out of the oven and set aside to cool.

 Get the largest bowl in your kitchen and a big metal spoon.
 Scrape the cooked pumpkin away from the skin, into the bowl.
 Scrape it good, you should only have a thin, floppy skin left (throw that away).
 Now take a potato masher and smash the living daylights out of it, fishing out any pieces of pumpkin skin that might be lurking in there.
 I mean really smash it.
 Take your time.
 Get it as smooth as possible.
 This is good exercise and good therapy.
 Sure, you could use a blender or a food processor but, personally, I like to smash things.

 Get a bunch of little containers, with lids.
 Tupperware, Rubbermaid, Ziplock, the little plastic containers leftover from the olive salad at the deli counter, whatever.
 Measure out two cups of pumpkin into each container and put them in the freezer.
 Pumpkin freezes really well.
 Most recipes (a pie for Thanksgiving, for instance) use two cups of pumpkin, so one-and-done.
 You've got some treats to look forward to.

 This year I got 11 cups of pumpkin for my efforts.
 That made four containers of two cups each, and one container with three which I'll use for soup.

 And, damn, am I proud of myself.
 I've got this.

-A word of warning: home-cooked fresh pumpkin looks a lot different from the stuff in the cans (gold, not orange) and your Thanksgiving pie will have a different texture, lighter and less dense (in other words, heavenly).
+A word of warning: home-cooked fresh pumpkin looks a lot different from the stuff in the cans (it's gold, not orange) and your Thanksgiving pie will have a different texture, lighter and less dense (in other words, perfetto).
 If you've got some people in your family who are absolutely addicted to the recipe on the back of the can of Libby's (the one with the condensed milk), you're going to get some push-back.

 That's fine.
-They can go eat Thanksgiving at McDonald's.
+They can go do Thanksgiving at McDonald's.